Aveglia/vAMPirus/docs/HelpDocumentation.md

 ### Sequencing reads

 Input can be raw or processed compressed or non-compressed fastq files with names containing "\_R1" or "\_R2".
-You can specify the directory containing your reads in line 25 of the vampirus.config file.
+You can specify the directory containing your reads in lime 25 of the vampirus.config file.

 NOTE: Sample names are extracted from read library names by using the string to the left of the "\_R" in the filename automatically.